 His collections include twenty-six Samurai suits (which he purchased from a plumber for £1), clocks, tools, musical instruments, household items, bicycles, furniture, Asian artifacts, costumes, and more.
 Each item in the collection was chosen for color, design, and good craftsmanship.
 If it’s possible for hoarding to become an art form, Charles Paget Wade mastered it.

 Mr. Wade inherited the family business in 1910 and later fought in World War I. After the war, he bought Snowshill, a dilapidated manor house, for the express purpose of housing his ever-growing collections.
 Mr. Wade never lived in Snowshill and never intended to live in Snowshill.
 Instead, he lived in a small cottage on the property that lacked electricity.
 He spent the rest of his life adding to and curating his collections and renovating the manor house.

 He hosted visitors frequently and, the ever-theatrical Mr. Wade enjoyed greeting the guests at the door, dressed in one of his costumes and in character.
 Later in the evening Mr. Wade would disappear, possibly through one of the hidden passages he built in the manor house, and would then reappear in a different costume.
 Virginia Woolf visited and later complained that she missed her train home because Mr. Wade could not tell her the time.
-Although he had more than a hundred clocks in the house, they were all set to different times so that they could be heard to chime and strike individually.
+Although he had more than a hundred clocks in the house, they were all set to different times so that they could be heard to chime and strike individually, leaving everyone clueless as to what the time really was.
 Queen Mary visited in 1937 and remarked that Mr. Wade himself was the most remarkable part of the collection.
 We couldn’t agree more.